crosscompute/crosscompute-examples/reports/load-profiles/README.md

 6. How to render pages in landscape orientation
 7. How to separate common code into modules
 8. How to debug notebooks
+9. How to generate reports over more places

 You can see what the reports look like by opening the `examples` subfolder.
 Here are the steps you can take to recreate those examples.